greiginsydney/Intervalometerator/docs/step1-setup-the-Pi.md

 If you're starting from scratch, start here at Step 1.

 1. Prepare the memory card with the "Bullseye" [32-bit Raspberry Pi OS 'Lite'](https://www.raspberrypi.org/software/operating-systems/) image.
-(Support for "Bookworm" will be added in the next update).
+(Support for "Bookworm" will be added in a future update).

 > The ["Raspberry Pi Imager"](https://www.raspberrypi.org/software/) app can download and write the image to a memory card for you quickly and easily.